zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

-# API Mediation Layer - REST service on-boarding configuration
+# API Mediation Layer - REST service onboarding configuration

 ## Introduction
-This article describes the ZOWE API ML REST services on-boarding configuration parameters.
+This article describes the ZOWE API ML REST services onboarding configuration parameters.
-The parameters description provided in this document is valid for all API ML on-boarding methods whether using API ML on-boarding enabler or using plain REST calls to API ML discovery service.
-Currently supported configuration formats are YAML for on-boarding enablers and XML for direct REST call to API ML discovery service.
+The parameter descriptions provided in this document are valid for all API ML onboarding methods that use either the API ML onboarding enabler or plain REST calls to the API ML Discovery Service.
+Configuration formats that are currently supported are _YAML_ for onboarding enablers and _XML_ for making direct REST calls to the API ML discovery service.

-Depending on the selected on-boarding method and its respective configuration format, the configuration structure will be different.
-For example if the configuration method requires YAML file, then a parameter will be addressed as:
+the configuration structure as well as the configuration format are different depending on the selected onboarding method.
+For example, if the configuration method uses a YAML file, a parameter will be addressed with the following format:

     top-category:
         embeded-category-1:
             .....
                 parameter-name: parameter-value

-   , while in case of `XML` configuration, the same parameter definition will have the following form:
+ If `XML` configuration is used, the same parameter definition has the following format:

     <top-category>
         <embeded-category-1>